gustawdaniel/gustawdaniel/src/content/post/en/2022-12-15-overload-signatures-in-typescript/index.md

 }
 ```

-But because of our volumes are really huge we need display them in snake case notation.
+But because our volumes are really huge, we need to display them in snake case notation.
 Eg.: `1_000_000_000` instead of `1000000000`.

 We can add function to format